Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 7) The engagement feels like advice, not execution

-If meetings end with “interesting ideas” but no assigned owners, no deadlines, and no definition of done, you hired a talking head—not an operator.
+If meetings end with “interesting ideas” but no assigned owners, no deadlines, and no definition of done, the engagement should feel like fractional CFO work tied to execution, not just advice.

-The monthly execution model is explicit: define the change, assign an owner, set a due date inside the month, and define a done test.
+The monthly execution model is explicit: define the change, assign an owner, set a due date inside the month, and define a done test, with fractional CFO shifts from assessment to execution visible in the cadence.
 If your CFO doesn’t run the engagement this way, you’re likely paying for conversations instead of outcomes.

 What good looks like: